pelson/pelson.github.io/content/field_notes/writing_a_cla_checker.md

 In early August 2017, I ran a 2 day tutorial for my team to improve knowledge and give practical experience of using and creating "webapps, webhooks and SaaS".
 I picked off a few useful technologies to play with, and presented a few hours of material to them.
-In particular, I focussed on tornado, the GitHub API, and Heroku.
+In particular, I focused on tornado, the GitHub API, and Heroku.

 Next, we took the knowledge I presented and came up with a bunch of ideas to hack on.
 I decided to focus on the pesky human-in-the-loop process of cross checking our CLA signatories list, and see if I could turn it into a fully fledged CI service in less than 1.5 days (in practice, since I led the tutorial and helped others whenever they got stuck, I only got a fraction of that time *actually* working at my machine).